Maybe you know what your credit card's "grace period" is. But do you know how you can convert it into cash?

 Credit cards can seem like simple products, but how they work can be mysterious.
-Most cardholders don’t realize there are key dates each month, and that making a charge or payment before or after those dates can decide how much interest they pay and rewards they earn.
+Most cardholders don’t realize there are key dates each month.
+Making a charge or payment before or after those dates can decide how much interest they pay and rewards they earn.
 It can even affect their credit scores.

 But once I learned how my card’s monthly billing cycles worked, I was able to manipulate it to my advantage…